drohmer/animation_graphics_2024_code/README.md

-# Lab class exercises for INF585 Computer Animation
+# Lab class exercises for the Animation in Graphics Training Days 2024

 ## Download